alanliongar/alanliongar/README.md

 Today I'm an android developer!

 ## Core Skills 🚀
- - Programming languages: Kotlin (100% proficiency in modern Android development).
+ - Programming languages: Kotlin (100% proficiency in modern Android development)
- - Native Android Development: Activities, Fragments, XML layouts, and Jetpack components (Compose, Navigation, RecyclerView).
+ - Native Android Development: Activities, Fragments, XML layouts, and Jetpack components (Compose, Navigation, RecyclerView)
- - API Integration: Proficient in handling REST APIs using Retrofit, JSON parsing, and network management.
+ - API Integration: Proficient in handling REST APIs using Retrofit, JSON parsing, and network management
- - Local Databases: Skilled in Room and SQLite for efficient local storage and data handling.
+ - Local Databases: Skilled in Room and SQLite for efficient local storage and data handling
- - State Management: Experience with ViewModel, LiveData, and StateFlow for reactive and maintainable state management.
+ - State Management: Experience with ViewModel, LiveData, and StateFlow for reactive and maintainable state management
- - UI/UX: Focused on modern design principles using Material Design, ConstraintLayout, and Jetpack Compose.
+ - UI/UX: Focused on modern design principles using Material Design, ConstraintLayout, and Jetpack Compose
- - Version Control: Git and GitHub for collaborative development and code versioning.
+ - Version Control: Git and GitHub for collaborative development and code versioning

 <br>